 - Washroom and shower fixtures and tile gleam and are odor-free.
 Supplies are adequate.
 Waste containers hold only daily waste, are clean and odor-free.

 Give some thought to your expectations and gather some feedback from others in your organization if needed.
 Appropriately describing what you want, will assist vendors in providing a more accurate estimate of the man-hours required to meet your needs.
-If you don’t know how to formulate or articulate specifics, ask a reputable janitorial company to provide some assistance.
+If you don’t know how to formulate or articulate specifics, ask a reputable janitorial services to provide some assistance.

 ***IMPORTANT NOTE: Because labor (man-hours x wages) and labor related items (payroll taxes and workers comp) account for roughly 75% of the total price of any custodial proposal, it is crucial that both man-hours and market wages are accurately estimated.
 For example, janitorial companies that pay team members less than $10.00/hr. are prone to experience higher turnover and/or low performing team members – both will negatively impact consistency of service.